w3c/wcag-act/act-rules-format.md

   </ul></blockquote>
 </aside>

-### Mapping Secondary Requirements ###
+### Mapping Associated/Affiliated/Secondary Requirements ###

-An ACT Rule <em class="rfc2119">may</em> show that the outcomes of the rule have related or secondary [=accessibility requirements=] for that test subject.
-The secondary accessibility requirements may not be required for conformance to the [=accessibility requirements document=].
-When one or more of the outcomes for a test target is `failed`, the secondary accessibility requirement could be <dfn>not satisfied</dfn> for the test subject or <dfn>further testing is needed</dfn> .
-When all of the outcomes are `passed` or `inapplicable`, the secondary accessibility requirement could be <dfn>satisfied</dfn> or <dfn>further testing is needed</dfn>.
-The rule must explain the secondary relationship of the accessibility requirement to the rule.
+An ACT Rule <em class="rfc2119">may</em> show that the outcomes of the rule have secondary [=accessibility requirements=] for that test subject.
+When all of the outcomes for a test target in failed test cases is `failed` but an accessibility requirement cannot be listed as <dfn>not satisfied</dfn>, the accessibiity requirement must be listed as a secondary requirement and <dfn>further testing is needed</dfn>.
+When all outcomes for a test target in passed test cases are not `passed`, the mapped secondary accessibility requirement is <dfn>further testing is needed</dfn>.

+The rule must explain the secondary relationship of the accessibility requirement in the Background section of the rule.

 <aside class=example>
-  <header>Example accessibility requirements mapping for a rule that tests if text has minimum contrast:</header>
+  <header>Example accessibility requirements mapping for a rule that tests if text has minimum contrast maps to conformance requirement SC 1.4.3 Contrast (Minimum).
+It maps to secondary requirement SC 1.4.6 Contrast (Enhanced) because all passed test cases did not pass:</header>
   <blockquote><ul>
     <li>
       [Success criterion 1.4.3 Contrast Minimum (AA)](https://www.w3.org/TR/WCAG21/#contrast-minimum)